abigail-ds/lakeside/content/online-training/2020-04-02-online-training.md

 ## Coming Soon!!
 Pending DMV Review/Approval

-We are in the process of partnering with the [National Driver Training](https://www.nationaldrivertraining.com/).
+We have partnered with [National Driver Training](https://www.nationaldrivertraining.com/).
 This partnership will allow our students to meet the classroom portion of Driver's Education.

-**Fee:** TBD
+**Fee:** $150

 **Tech Support:** 1-800-942-2050